hellohaptik/docs_haptik/bot-configuration/webhooks.md

 - auth_id - This is a alphanumeric User identifier from your system
 - business_id - This is a the numeric identifier for channel/queue that you wish to register the message on.
 - message_type - The message type should be `1` for image
-- image - contents of the image
+- file - contents of the image (Supported extensions: jpeg, png)
 - message_body - message body that was logged in the haptik system
 ### Response